Gangliosides

 Gangliosidoses and other neurodegenerative diseases: Deficiencies in any of the ganglioside synthases can cause severe physiological problems.
 It appears to be a general rule that the mere process of lysosomal substrate accumulation in all lysosomal storage disorders impairs lysosome integrity and results in more general disruptions to lipid metabolism and to membrane structure and function, inevitably triggering pathologic mechanisms.
 Endogenous generation of antibodies to gangliosides is often a factor, and it has been argued that gangliosides and their sialic acids components are at the border of immune tolerance.

-On the other hand, at normal tissue concentrations, gangliosides such as GM1 are believed to have an anti-inflammatory and neuroprotective role in certain types of neuronal injury, Parkinsonism and some related diseases.
+On the other hand, at normal tissue concentrations, gangliosides such as GM1 are believed to be anti-inflammatory and neuroprotective in certain types of neuronal injury, Parkinsonism and some related diseases.
 In relation to Parkinson's disease, GM1 binds to α-synuclein and inhibits or eliminates fibril formation, a major cause of neurodegeneration, and a deficiency of GM1 in the substantia nigra may be responsible for the observed neurodegeneration.
-It may have a protective role by preventing sphingomyelin-induced aggregation, and as the overall level of GM1 decreases during ageing, its beneficial effect decreases.
+It may be protective by preventing sphingomyelin-induced aggregation, and as the overall level of GM1 decreases during ageing, its beneficial effect decreases.
 In general, in ganglioside deficiencies, natural or induced, it appears that progressive inflammatory reactions take place, leading to neurodegeneration, in part because of deterioration of the architecture of lipid rafts.
-For such reasons, the therapeutic properties of ganglioside GM1, the most accessible species, and derived molecules are under clinical investigation.
+For such reasons, GM1, the most accessible species, and derived molecules are under clinical investigation as potential therapeutic agents.
 There is no approved therapy for any gangliosidosis, although several different therapeutic strategies are being studied, including hematopoietic stem cell transplantation and gene therapy.
 At one time ganglioside-based drugs were widely used, but suggestions that they might be responsible for the onset of some cases of Guillain-Barré syndrome caused them to be withdrawn; these findings are now being disputed.
 For the moment, the blood-brain barrier remains a challenge.

 Cancer: Sialylation of cell surface lipids, glycoproteins and glycoRNAs has been described as a cloak that helps tumour cells to evade immunological surveillance and retain their malignancy.
-Gangliosides have many functions in cancer, especially in the regulation of signal transduction induced by growth-factor receptors in a specific microdomain termed a 'glycosynapse' in the cancer cell membranes, and in interactions with glycan recognition molecules involved in cell adhesion and immune regulation.
+Gangliosides affect cancer in many ways, and especially in the regulation of signal transduction induced by growth-factor receptors in a microdomain termed a 'glycosynapse' in the cancer cell membranes, and in interactions with glycan recognition molecules that serve in cell adhesion and immune regulation.
 Depending on tissue, certain distinctive gangliosides are expressed at much higher levels in tumours than in normal healthy tissues by aberrant expression of glycosyltransferases, glycohydrolases, sialyltransferases and sialidases; GM3 is not expressed in melanocytes normally, but it is detected in 60% of primary melanomas and in 75% of metastatic melanomas.
 Gangliosides can be shed from the surface of tumour cells into the local environment where they can influence interactions between cancer cells, including the transition of tumours from a dormant to a malignant state (angiogenesis).
 When present in the circulation they can be useful diagnostic aids, and GM3 at elevated levels in the serum of patients with breast cancer may be a biomarker for the disease, while disialylated gangliosides GD2 and GD3 may be markers of neuroectoderm origin in neuroblastoma.

-Other diseases: Aberrant production of the ganglioside GM3 has been linked to pathophysiological changes associated with obesity, metabolic disorders and type 2 diabetes mellitus through its effects upon insulin receptors.
+Other diseases: Aberrant production of GM3 has been linked to pathophysiological changes associated with obesity, metabolic disorders and type 2 diabetes mellitus through acting upon insulin receptors.
 It has a role in autoimmune disorders such as multiple sclerosis.
 In epilepsy, it is believed that a deficiency in the enzyme ceramide synthase 1, which produces 18:0 ceramides, leads to reduced ganglioside formation.
 By their presence in certain subsets of T cells, gangliosides influence allergic responses and auto-immune diseases.
-As gangliosides are present on the surface of vascular, vascular-associated and inflammatory cells, they may have a role in atherosclerosis and in aging.
+As gangliosides are present on the surface of vascular, vascular-associated and inflammatory cells, they may play a part in atherosclerosis and in aging.

 7. Analysis